larsgrespan/Event_Processing_System/Changestream_Implementation/README.md

 <!-- ABOUT THE PROJECT -->
 ## About

 The following describes the process of implementing MongoDB Change Streams.
-More specific information on the individual scripts, classes and methods can be found in Kapitel 4 - Implementierung in[Thesis](Placeholder_Link_zu_Thesis_Ordner) .
+More specific information on the individual scripts, classes and methods can be found in Kapitel 4 - Implementierung in [Thesis](https://github.com/larsgrespan/Event_Processing_System/tree/main/Thesis) .

 ## Usage